-Figure 9 shows the spectra of the SPL for observers C and D for the cases LC1, LC2 and LC2_FSC1SD.
-The immission at observer A is very similar to the one at observer C. The same applies to observers B and D. The maximum SPL for LC1, the case without tower, occurs at observer B at BPF and is the only prominent peak.
+Figure 12 shows the spectra of the SPL for observers A-D (Figure 6) for the cases LC1, LC2 and LC2_FSC1SD.
+The maximum SPL for LC1, the case without tower, occurs at observer B at BPF and is the only prominent peak.
 The emission at this frequency shows a strong directivity, as the amplitude is much higher at the sides than upstream and downstream of the turbine.

-The presence of the tower (LC2 and LC2_FSC1SD) causes a massive increase of amplitudes at the BPF harmonics while the broadband noise level stays low.
+- 5 The presence of the tower (LC2 and LC2_FSC1SD) causes a massive increase of amplitudes at the BPF harmonics while the broadband noise level stays low.
 The highest peak appears upstream of the turbine at observer C at the third BPF harmonic and is approx. 4dB higher in case LC2_FSC1SD compared to case LC2.
 The spectra of case LC2 show only a weak directivity for the BPF harmonics as the amplitudes at the upstream and downstream observers are just slightly lower than at the side observers.
-A stronger directivity can be observed for case LC2_FSC1SD at BPF where the amplitudes are clearly higher at the upstream and downstream observer.
-Compared to case LC1 the SPL at frequencies below BPF also rises, but only at observer positions B and D. Comparing LC2_FSC1SD to LC2, the increase of amplitudes due to reduced blade-tower distance is most prominent between fifth and tenth harmonic of BPF where it amounts to more than $10\,\mathrm{dB}$.
-The SPL peaks drop below $20\,\mathrm{dB}$ at around $15\,\mathrm{Hz}$ even for case LC2_FSC1SD.
-To examine the aeroacoustic noise emission in detail, the noise emission originating from tower and rotor surfaces are evaluated separately for case LC2_FSC1SD.
-Figure 10 shows the SPL spectra at observer positions C and D. It can be seen that for all BPF harmonics the calculated SPL emitted by the tower is higher than the one emitted by the rotor.
-The global maximum of the rotor induced immission is about $8\,\mathrm{dB}$ lower compared to the global peak of the tower induced immission, both occur at observer C. The emission from the rotor shows a strong directivity to the upstream and downstream direction, with clearly lower amplitudes at observers B and D. At BPF, the emission of the tower shows the same directivity, yet less pronounced, whereas the directional differences at higher harmonics of BPF are marginal.
+A stronger directivity can be observed for case LC2_FSC1SD at BPF where the amplitudes are clearly higher at the - 10 upstream and downstream observer.
+Compared to case LC1 the SPL at frequencies below BPF also rises, but only at observer positions B and D. Comparing LC2_FSC1SD to LC2, the increase of amplitudes due to reduced blade-tower distance is most prominent between fifth and tenth harmonic of BPF where it amounts to more than 10 dB.
+The SPL peaks drop below 20 dB at around 15 Hz even for case LC2_FSC1SD.

+To examine the aeroacoustic noise emission in detail, the noise emission originating from tower and rotor surfaces were evaluated separately for case LC2_FSC1SD.
+Figure 13 shows the SPL spectra at observer positions A-D. It can be seen that for all BPF harmonics the calculated SPL emitted by the tower is higher than the one emitted by the rotor.
+The global maximum of the rotor induced immission is about 8 dB lower compared to the global peak of the tower induced immission, both occur at observer C. The emission from the rotor shows a strong directivity to the upstream and downstream direction, with clearly lower amplitudes at observers B and D. At BPF, the emission of the tower shows the same directivity, yet less pronounced, whereas the directional differences at higher harmonics of BPF are marginal.
 The SPL increase in the plane of rotation for frequencies below BPF is mainly caused by the tower emission.
-This is similar to the increase of amplitudes in the tower base load spectra for M_x caused by pressure fluctuations on the tower surface which is described in the previous section.
-Thus SPL increase at frequencies below BPF is very likely induced by surface pressure fluctuations due to vortex shedding at the tower, too.
-Looking at the noise carpet for the third BPF harmonic in Fig. 11 gives more insight into the directivity.
-The rotor emission is strongly directed towards 20° and 190° , whereas for the tower emission only a small shift of the generally concentric shape towards 220° is present.
-The superposed signal shows a directivity towards $180^{\circ}/350^{\circ}$ and is slightly biased upstream.
-The result also shows that the shape of the SPL isolines beyond approx. $500 \, \mathrm{m}$ radius around the turbine is independent of the radius.
-The same behaviour can be observed for the other harmonics of BPF.
-Thus, the previously regarded observers at $1000 \, \mathrm{m}$ radius are clearly out of near field effects for BPF harmonics.

-Figure 7.
-Spectra of aerodynamic loads with respect to tower base (moment reference point) for case LC2_FSC1SD.
-Comparison of loads on rotor, tower and all surfaces.
+This is similar to the increase of amplitudes in the tower

-Figure 8.
+Figure 11.
 Pressure amplitudes on CFD tower surface of case LC2_FSC1SD at 0.292 Hz (left) and blade-passing frequency (0.585 Hz) (right).